DataTalksClub/docs/docs/machine-learning-zoomcamp/06-trees/index.md

 ---
-title: "Module 06: Trees"
+title: "Module 6: Decision Trees and Ensemble Learning"
-nav_order: 6
+nav_order: 0
 has_children: true
 ---

 # Module 06: Trees

 This module covers the following topics:

-module content on github: https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/06-trees